-Although this year still has a number of big drops in-store from all of the footwear brands we cover here on Highsnobiety, we’ve included a handful of adidas sneakers below that could take the title of “Sneaker of the Year” in our end-of-year Highsnobiety Crowns, which will be rolled out later in December.
+Although the year might still have one or two big drops to come from the footwear brands we cover here at Highsnobiety, we’ve included a handful of adidas sneakers that we feel are in the running for the title of “Best Sneaker of 2018” in our soon-to-be-announced Highsnobiety Crowns.

 BVG x adidas Originals EQT 93/17

-adidas Originals Yung 1
+adidas Originals Yung-1

-Y-3 Runner 4D
+adidas Y-3 Runner 4D

 KITH x adidas Terrex “EEA”

 KITH worked with adidas to rework the Terrex Agravic, an advanced trail runner.
 KITH branding was added to the upper alongside some well-appointed color-bocking.
 Technical features included an abrasion-resistant seam-sealed upper and Boost cushioning.
 This collaboration once again highlighted KITH and Ronnie Fieg’s ability to elevate models with an unrelenting attention to detail.